 The policy labs provide a platform for officials from the respective governments to share experience and expertise.
 In line with SDG 17; the policy lab seeks to foster partnership to deliver sustainable development.

-The WEGo Policy Lab will operate by building a network of policy practitioners, matching priorities of member countries with past practices and experiences.
-It will enable informal policy consultation by pulling together know-how and expertise from officials who work on similar projects and draw on the expertise of academics, researchers and practitioners where appropriate.
-Participation on the Policy Lab is an integral part of WEGo group membership.
+The policy labs operate by building a network of policy practitioners, matching priorities of the participating nations with past practices and experiences.
+They facilitate informal policy consultation by pulling together know-how and expertise from officials who work on similar projects and by drawing on the expertise of academics, researchers and practitioners where appropriate.

-The sessions will be led by the WEGo Secretariat.
+The sessions are led by WEGo Secretariat.
 The Secretariat provides support for the development of the Policy Lab and is responsible for coordinating the logistics of the involvement of external experts such as academics, policy makers and practitioners.